Barry Callebaut AG (SWX:BARN)

 Historic cocoa price volatility led to a 6.3% volume decline but nearly 57% revenue growth, as higher costs were rapidly passed through.
 Strategic focus on chocolate, operational transformation, and deleveraging are underway, with EBIT recurring set to rise and ample liquidity maintained.

-The company is executing a major transformation through its Next Level program, focusing on digitization, operational efficiency, and customer proximity.
-Investments target growth in Asia, direct-to-customer models, and sustainability, while maintaining robust financial health and a strong commitment to innovation.
+• The company is executing a major transformation through its Next Level program, focusing on digitization, operational efficiency, and customer proximity.
+Investments target improved service, sustainability, and innovation, while financial resilience is maintained through robust pricing and liquidity management.
+Growth is driven by direct sales, specialty expansion, and Asian market entry.

 Unprecedented cocoa bean price volatility drove up costs, reduced volumes by 4.7%, and cut net profit by 69%, despite a 1.5% EBIT increase and strong liquidity.
 The company maintains its long-term strategy, expects a mid-single-digit volume decline, and continues to invest in cost savings and digital transformation.